Blog Post

 CorporateTube, on the other hand, is a private video portal, allowing you to maintain your copyrights and prevent any unauthorized bodies from using it or even accessing it in the first place.
 It goes without saying that the Service cannot interfere with uploaded content, remove it, or stop streaming at its own discretion.

-Branding and Focus
+Branding and focus

 While YouTube offers a host of features, branding is not one of them.
 If you switch between different channels on YouTube, you may notice the look and feel is almost identical.